Bosurgi/Curse-Of-Strahd-Map-Tracker/README.md

 This is an simple Android app, using JetPack Compose and Material3 theme.
 The application is able to calculate the distance between locations in Barovia, a DnD Horror Campaign part of Curse of Strahd.

-The Application is a Work In Progress small project to learn the basics of JetPack Compose and getting use to it.
+The Application is a Work In Progress small project to learn the basics of JetPack Compose and getting used to it.

 # Features
 1. Calculates the distance between Barovia's Locations